konflux-ci/architecture/ADR/0018-apps-continuous-perf-testing.md

 - Horreum is end-to-end solution that already exists, is already used by multiple teams and has documentation for the whole process.
 - StoneSoup UI can display all the trends because historical data will be available in Horreum.
 - Red Hat team that develops Horreum is willing to help with this effort.
-- Integration scripts that would be running in the pipeline (to gather monitoring data, to upload results to Horreum, to get PASS/FAIL decision from Horreum...) mostly exists.
+- Integration scripts needed to run in the pipeline (to gather monitoring data, to upload results to Horreum, to get PASS/FAIL decision from Horreum...) that already exists:
+    - Monitor performance workloads.
+    - Process the data in Horreum.

 Cons: